COVID-19: Coronavirus Netherlands - Employers Guide

 - Starting June 1, for anyone with mild complaints, indicating the Coronavirus, an appointment can be made with a national number to be tested at the GGD.

 - The Employer is responsible for providing information on company regulations, health & safety to ensure a safe working environment.

 - The Employer should inform employees on possible company travel bans/ travel policy restrictions.
 The Dutch Ministry of Foreign Affairs has issued a negative travel advisory.
 Please find the government website in Dutch to find travel advice per country.

 - The employer is not obliged to buy face masks for employees.
-The National Institute for Public Health and the Environment (RIVM) only advises medical personnel to wear face masks.
+Please note per June 1 it is mandatory to wear non-medical face masks in public transport.
+The National Institute for Public Health and the Environment (RIVM) only advises medical personnel to wear medical-grade face masks.
 People who work with individuals who are infected (or potentially infected) with new coronavirus must wear personal protective equipment that includes medical-grade face masks.